godatadriven/godatadriven-blog/content/ds-day.md

 > Client: Hi there, I was wondering if you could build us a real-time recommender system for our
 > website.
 Is it possible?

-> Consultancy firm: of course we can, but a real-time recommender system is so old-school
+> Consultancy firm: Of course we can, but a real-time recommender system is so old-school
 > [Translation: we don't know how to build one].
-Let me tell you what you really want, and we can
+Let me tell you what you really want and how we
-> do it for the very modest fee of 3 grands a day.
-If it seems like a lot of money, you can't
+> can achieve that for a small daily fee.
+If it seems like a lot of money, you can't imagine what
-> imagine what it will mean for the revenues of your company.
+> it will mean for the revenues of your company.
 You'll earn it back in a week.

 > Client: Cool, let's do that.

 We all know how these things ends.
-The client usually gets lock into a service provider and the analyst does not really learn anything.
-Because if you are in this business model, your interests are reached when this analyst will **not** learn!
+The client usually gets locked into a service provider and the analyst does not really learn anything.
+Because if you are in this business model, your interests are reached when the analyst will **not** learn!

 # The GoDataDriven™ way

 At GoDataDriven, we believe things should be different.
-We believe in short, to the point trainings that do not over-promise (that is why we are a Cloudera partner: we believe their trainings set the expectations right where they should be) and effectively empowers the participants to apply what they've learnt.
-On the other side, we also know miracles probably do not happen to aspiring data
-scientists: we are therefore always willing to help the client with training on the job, but we are reluctant to do so for long period of times (the median project length is about 4 weeks).
+We believe in short, to the point trainings that do not over-promise (that is why carefully choose our training partners) and effectively empowers the participants to apply what they've learnt.
+On the other side, we also know miracles probably do not happen to aspiring data scientists: we are therefore always willing to help the client with training on the job, but are reluctant to do so for long period of times (the median project length is about 6 weeks).

-In these four weeks we at least teach the in's and out's of the area we are working on: far from make you speak the language of a data scientist, but at least able to continue on the right track once we leave, and laying a solid foundations, allowing continuous growth for your people.
+In these six weeks we at least teach the in's and out's of the area we are working on: far from make you speak the language of a data scientist, but at least able to continue on the right track once we leave; we lay a solid foundation, allowing continuous growth for your people.

 This is without doubts harder (learning data science take years!) but the long term benefits can't be overstated.
 Do it the right way, do it the GoDataDriven™ way!